bryanrp/The-Border/README.md

 ## Todo

-- [ ] Moving still does not feel good
+- [ ] Fix MovablePlatform that controlled by two or more buttons
 - [ ] PressurePlate but it covers an area

 ## Chapter 1 Level